Suraj151/pdi-framework/README.md

 * **ESPNOW Service:**
-This service is extended version of ESPNOW feature available in esp8266 with some easy to use api. with help of this feature we can build mesh networking, broadcasting etc n/w as per requirements. this service is not configurable from server for now. but you can manage it with easily available api of this service.
+This service is extended version of ESPNOW feature available in esp with some easy to use api. with help of this feature we can build mesh networking, broadcasting etc n/w as per requirements. this service is not configurable from server for now. but you can manage it with easily available api of this service.

 * **WiFi Service:**
 This service provides simplified api's to dynamically interact with wifi devices on practical field. it has internet based connection ability over same network configs devices which are usefull in mesh scenarios. it also has ability to enable dynamic subnetting heiraechy where each individual device sits in different network and knows how far (in hop distance manner) he is from main hub centre.